Inefficacio-us/inefficacio-us.github.io/_project/cool-project.md

 title:  "Cool Project"
 slug: "cool-project"
 ---
-On second though, it's not that cool.
+On second thought, it's not that cool.
 File in 'abandoned'.